shehabk/CSCE-741-TeamZ/README.md

 Populating the Database
 =======================
 When task #3 is performed the MySC website will be scraped by Selenium to load the entire published course catalog for USC.
-This is a very time consuming process.
+This can be a very time consuming process.

-Alternatively, a SQL script has been provided with a varied and robust set of courses has been provided.
+Alternatively, a SQL script has been provided to load a varied and robust set of courses.
 This script will remove any previously loaded courses and update the permanent database with a known set of approximately 1,500 courses.

 It is encouraged that once Selenium has been verified that this script be executed by following the steps below.
 The JUnit test script are written assuming these courses are present.